rsturn98/307Project/README.md

 Go to localhost:8000/ to begin
 To make a payment, use credit card number 4242 4242 4242 4242
 Open two different accounts in different browsers
-Have one user start a new game room, then the second user Join the game room with the same name (will under 'Looking for Challenger' dropdown)
+Have one user start a new game room, then the second user Join the game room with the same name (will under 'Looking for Challenger' dropdown, or can enter the same room name in the text input).
+The game will then be shown under the "In Progress" dropdown.
-The game begins when both users have selected their powers ...
+The game begins when both users have selected their powers
+## Playing the game
+Click the button associated with the action you want to take.
+Once both players have sent their actions, the game server will resolve the turn and send to each client the adjusted game state as well as posting a description of the turn in the game chat.
+When one player gets to 0 or less HP remaining, the game will end and set the winning player, visible in each player's game history.
+The game will now be shown in the "Completed" dropdown.
+...